“A truly astonishing show” —Huffington Post

 Go behind the scenes with videos and artists’ personal stories in a series of HOME blog posts.

 The illustrated exhibition catalogue is available through the MFA Shop (713.639.7360) and the Museum’s Hirsch Library (713.639.7325).

-Watch a conversation between artist Guillermo Kuitca and curator Mari Carmen Ramírez, the Wortham Curator of Latin American Art for the MFAH.
+Watch a conversation between artist Guillermo Kuitca and Mari Carmen Ramírez, the Wortham Curator of Latin American Art for the MFAH.